Harry Partch: Early experiments (1919–1947)

 Partch unsuccessfully applied for Guggenheim grants in 1933 and 1934.
 The Carnegie Corporation of New York granted him $1500 so he could do research in England.
 He gave readings at the British Museum and traveled in Europe.
 He met W. B. Yeats in Dublin, whose translation of Sophocles' King Oedipus he wanted to set to his music; he studied the spoken inflection in Yeats's recitation of the text.
 He built a keyboard instrument, the Chromatic Organ, which used a scale with forty-three tones to the octave.
 He met musicologist Kathleen Schlesinger, who had recreated an ancient Greek kithara from images she found on a vase at the British Museum.
 Partch made sketches of the instrument in her home, and discussed ancient Greek music theory with her.

-Partch returned to the U.S. in 1935 at the height of the Great Depression, and spent a transient nine years, often as a hobo, often picking up work or obtaining grants from organizations such as the Federal Writers' Project.
-For the first eight months of this period, he kept a journal which was published posthumously as Bitter Music.
-Partch included notation on the speech inflections of people he met in his travels.
-He continued to compose music, build instruments, and develop his book and theories, and make his first recordings.
-He had alterations made by sculptor and designer friend Gordon Newell to the Kithara sketches he had made in England.
-After taking some woodworking courses in 1938, he built his first Kithara at Big Sur, California, at a scale of roughly twice the size of Schlesinger's.
+Partch returned to the U.S. in 1935 at the height of the Great Depression, and spent a transient nine years, often as a hobo, picking up work or obtaining grants from organizations such as the Federal Writers' Project.
+For the first eight months of this period, he kept a journal which was published posthumously as Bitter Music, in which Partch included notation on the speech inflections of people he met in his travels.
+He continued to compose music, build instruments, develop his book and theories, and create his first recordings.
+He had alterations made by sculptor and designer friend Gordon Newell to the Kithara sketches he had created in England.
+After taking some woodworking courses in 1938, he built his first Kithara in Big Sur California at a scale of roughly twice the size of Schlesinger's.
 In 1942 in Chicago, he built his Chromelodeon—another 43-tone reed organ.
 He was staying on the eastern coast of the U.S. when he was awarded a Guggenheim grant in March 1943 to construct instruments and complete a seven-part Monophonic Cycle.
 On April 22, 1944, the first performance of his Americana series of compositions was given at Carnegie Chamber Music Hall put on by the League of Composers.